appelmar/scidb4gdal/README.md

 The driver offers support for reading and writing SciDB arrays.
 Update access to existing arrays is currently not implemented but planned for future releases.

 ## News
+- (2015-06-23)
+	- Automated builds added, build/prepare_platform.sh might also help you to automatically build GDAL from source including this scidb driver
 - (2015-04-02)
     - Support for HTTPS connections to Shim
     - Improved performance for both read and write access